 We have compiled a list of our favourite 5 tips for optimising your revision this spring.

 1. Start Early

-This may seem the last of your priorities during exam time but it can really help to keep your wellbeing in check.
+This may seem like the last of your priorities during exam time but it can really help to keep your wellbeing in check.
 Going for a small run or walk every day to keep your heart rate up and your body moving.
-This in turn ensures that brain gets more oxygen which increases productivity whilst reducing tiredness and stress.
+This, in turn, ensures that the brain gets more oxygen which increases productivity whilst reducing tiredness and stress.